15. 10. 2024 Fabrizio Dovesi Atlassian, Service Management

 An introduction to the recently released Jira Product Discovery tool and its potential relevance and utility for your team.

-In which scenarios would this solution offer users a valuable benefit?
+In what scenarios would this solution offer users a valuable benefit?

-We are all familiar with the process of decision-making.
-We are also aware of the challenges that can arise when a decision, such as in product management, must accomplish several stakeholders’ requirements, has significant implications for a large number of people, or involves substantial financial investments.
+We’re all familiar with the process of decision-making.
+We’re also all aware of the challenges that can arise when a decision, such as by product management, must accomplish several stakeholders’ requirements, has significant implications for a large number of people, or involves substantial financial investments.

-It is crucial for a company to make well-informed decisions about the evolution of its products and services.
-If the decision-making process is ineffective and results in unsatisfactory outcomes for the company and its customers, this ultimately leads to the company’s failure.
+It’s crucial for a company to make well-informed decisions about the evolution of its products and services.
+If the decision-making process is ineffective and results in unsatisfactory outcomes for the company and its customers, this can ultimately lead to the company’s failure.

 There are a number of tools and techniques that can be employed to facilitate the decision-making process.
 The following examples illustrate the various use cases offered by the PMI community.

-In particular, among the process factors defined by Disciplined Agile® Product Management (see link above), there is one that is particularly relevant:
+In particular, among the process factors defined by Disciplined Agile® Product Management (see link above), there’s one that’s particularly relevant:

 Evolve vision: Product managers will work closely with stakeholders, and in the case of new products/solutions potential stakeholders, to understand their needs.
 The goal is to develop roadmaps for individual products, product lines, and for the business itself.
 These roadmaps describe the current vision for the near term, intermediate term (3-12 months), and long term (one year or more) with less detail the further out in time the roadmap goes.
 These roadmaps help the product managers to guide their prioritization decisions and provides input into the planning activities of other efforts (such as the Enterprise Architecture and Portfolio Management activities)

 A well-designed decision-making process should yield outcomes that satisfy both the practical and emotional needs of stakeholders.
-It is therefore crucial to establish a collaborative and participative approach for defining the next evolutionary steps of the product/service in order to achieve concrete practical and emotional involvement of stakeholders.
-By sharing and objectifying as much as possible the choices made directly on the roadmap that everyone can access, stakeholders will be able to contribute as true collaborators rather than as passive spectators.
+So it’s crucial to establish a collaborative and participative approach to defining the next evolutionary steps of the product/service in order to achieve the concrete practical and emotional involvement of stakeholders.
+By sharing and making as specific as possible the choices made directly on a roadmap that everyone can access, stakeholders will be able to contribute as true collaborators rather than as passive spectators.

 Meet the new Jira Product Discovery tool

 Jira Product Discovery was developed primarily to meet the needs of product managers, product operations teams, and program managers.
-It is a suitable choice for any team that engages in ongoing product discovery and collects feedback and data to inform their roadmap.
+It’s a suitable choice for any team that engages in ongoing product discovery and collects feedback and data to inform their roadmap.

-It enhances the collaboration between users/stakeholdes (contributors) and the team (creator) who manage the final decisions on what to do or not (a development on a product or a service, a new project, etc…)
+It enhances the collaboration between users/stakeholders (contributors) and team members (creators) who manage the final decisions on what to do or not do (developing a product, service, new project, etc…)

 In Jira Product Discovery (JPD), users can invite colleagues to collaborate in two different roles: Creator and Contributor.
 The Creator role allows users to create and manage ideas, views, and projects, while the Contributor role enables them to add insights, comments, and reactions, and, if permitted, create ideas.
-Please find below a summary of the respective roles’ capabilities and limitations.
+Here you can see a summary of the respective roles’ capabilities and limitations:

-A JPD project is a dedicated space for the collection and organisation of ideas, insights and roadmaps for an individual team or a product.
-It is the place where uncertain work is managed and addressed by evaluating ideas, validating them with insights and testing prototypes.
+A JPD project is a dedicated space for the collection and organization of ideas, insights and roadmaps for an individual team or a product.
+It’s the place where uncertain work is managed and addressed by evaluating ideas, validating them with insights and testing prototypes.

-Given that, at the time of publishing this article, JPD is a new product still in the process of being consolidated and incorporated into the Atlassian cloud products’ universe, our recommendation for those just starting out is to focus on the use cases provided by Atlassian itself that are currently available into the JPD Handbock.
+Given that, at the time of publishing this article, JPD is a new product still in the process of being consolidated and incorporated into the Atlassian cloud products’ universe, our recommendation for those just starting out is to focus on the use cases provided by Atlassian itself that are currently available in the JPD Handbook.

 From a general standpoint, we can approach the subject of managing our product decisions by first defining the idea’s life cycle, which we represent by macro stages as follows:

-• Wonder: focus on the problems or opportunities, for whom, and their importance.
+• Wonder: Focus on the problems or opportunities, whom they’re for, and their importance

-• Explore: iterate on potential solutions until finding one that is validated with customers.
+• Explore: Iterate on potential solutions until one that’s found that is validated with customers

 It should be noted that these stages are not to be considered as sequential; rather, they are to be regarded as iterative.

-Therefore, it is expected that any new idea submitted to our product backlog will progress through these stages on one or multiple occasions.
-Following this, it will either be temporary frozen in a “parking lot” or ultimately completed or abandoned.
+Therefore, it’s expected that any new idea submitted to our product backlog will progress through these stages on one or more occasions.
+After that, it will either be temporarily frozen in a “parking lot”, or ultimately completed or abandoned.

 Please be aware that there is an alternative way to conclude the life cycle of an idea.
 JPD also provides the option of ‘merging’ two or more ideas, thus preventing the need for the management of potential duplicates in the project.